-I have created four archetypes (using fellow mammals, not birds), to represent these four distinct chronotypes.
+I have created four archetypes (using fellow mammals, not birds) to represent these four distinct chronotypes.
 They are:

-Bear Chronotype: middle of the road types.
+- Bear Chronotype: Middle of the road types

-After you take the chronotype quiz, come back to learn about how your chronotype influences your health and the many ways you can take better care of yourself and fight illness and disease using bio-time.
+After you take the chronotype quiz, come back to learn about how your chronotype influences your health and the many ways you can take better care of yourself Ready?
+Here we go.

 Understanding your Bio-Time for Optimal Sleep

 Just going to bed, “when I’m tired’” may not be the best idea.
-Instead, consider going to bed based on your bio-time!
+Instead, consider going to bed based on your bio-time.
 There are two “rhythms” that will affect your ability to fall asleep, and I’ll go over each of them in detail, showing you how to calculate your ideal bedtime for your specific chronotype and how to deal with anxiety or insomnia as it affects your sleep.

 The Calculated Rhythm

 For this rhythm, you’ll use my Bedtime Calculator ™ to determine when you should go to bed.
-To get this bedtime calculation, I take the number of cycles based on typical chronotypes, and I subtract it from appropriate Chronotype wake-up times.
+To get this bedtime calculation, I take the number of cycles based on typical chronotypes, and I subtract it from appropriate chronotype wake-up times.

 If the average sleep cycle is 90 min long (for most chronotypes) let’s look at each chronotype for the number of average cycles.
 It appears to fall into two categories: Lions and Bears tend to get five cycles, while Wolves and Dolphins tend to get four cycles.
 We can now do our calculation:

-Lions: Usually 5 cycles x 90 min = 450 min + 20 min to fall asleep = 470 min
+- Lions: Usually 5 cycles x 90 min = 450 min + 20 min to fall asleep = 470 min

-Bears: Usually 5 cycles x 90 min = 450 min + 20 min to fall asleep = 470 min
+- Bears: Usually 5 cycles x 90 min = 450 min + 20 min to fall asleep = 470 min

 Bio-Time Bedtime for Lion and Bear Chronotypes:

-Lions: up at 6:00am – 470 min = 10:10 pm
+- Lions: Up at 6:00am – 470 min = 10:10 pm

-Bears: up at 7:00am – 470 min = 11:10 pm
+- Bears: Up at 7:00am – 470 min = 11:10 pm

 Bio-Time Bedtime for Wolf and Dolphin Chronotypes:

-Wolves: up at 7:00am – 400 min = 12:00 am
+- Wolves: Up at 7:00am – 400 min = 12:00 am

-Dolphins: up at 6:30am – 400 min = 11:50 pm
+- Dolphins: Up at 6:30am – 400 min = 11:50 pm

 The Anxiety/Insomnia Rhythm

-This rhythm is when you get stuck in a cycle of worrying that you’re not getting enough sleep, which causes you to stay awake!
-This is most common in my Dolphins, as they tend to be self-diagnosed as suffering from insomnia or just poor sleepers.
+This rhythm is when you get stuck in a cycle of worrying that you’re not getting enough sleep, which causes you to stay awake.
+This is most common in Dolphins, as they tend to be self-diagnosed as suffering from insomnia or just poor sleepers.
 If this is you and you find your mind racing at night, then you may want to explore a worry journal.
 This might include dedicating 30 minutes of your evening to writing out your worries, stresses, and problems you’ve been thinking about, as well as ways to solve or address them.
 Once everything is written down, close the journal and make a concerted effort to not think about these things until the following day.
-Sometimes it just takes that release of the information to clear your mind and get you ready for rest.
+Sometimes, it just takes that release of the information to clear your mind and get you ready for rest.